Required to include TrustFence support.

 -

-The device must contain a U-Boot image encrypted with the same encryption key.
+U-Boot has been encrypted with the same key.

 To program the linux partition: